withdave/qlik-icon-generator/README.md

 * qlik_sheet_grey - uses a grey background with white text
 * qlik_sheet_white - uses a white background with green text

-If you wish to change the background of an existing or new template:
+If you wish to change the background of an existing or new template, start from one of the examples, or review the following:
 * Suitable format - ideally PNG file, but can be JPG, JPEG or GIF
 * Correct size for app icons, which differs based on your product version
   * Qlik Sense client-managed: 164x108 pixels, which is acceptable for both the hub and in-app aspect ratios